ScorpionRE/Scweet/README.md

 Recently, Twitter has banned almost every Twitter scraper.
 This repository presents an alternative tool to scrape Twitter based on 3 functions:
 - [scrape](https://github.com/Altimis/Scweet/blob/master/Scweet/scweet.py): Scrapes all the information regarding tweets between two given dates, for a given language and list of words or account name, in the form of a csv file containing retrieved data (more storage methods will be added).
+- [scrape_user](https://github.com/Altimis/Scweet/blob/master/Scweet/scweet.py): Scrapes all the information regarding tweets and retweets from the user's homepage, in the form of a csv file containing retrieved data
 - [get_user_information](https://github.com/Altimis/Scweet/blob/master/Scweet/user.py): Scrapes users information, incluing number of following and followers, location and description.
 - [get_users_followers and get_users_following](https://github.com/Altimis/Scweet/blob/master/Scweet/user.py): Scrapes followers and following accounts for a given list of users.